Modern Slavery Act 2015 – Transparency Statement for the Financial Year 2018-2019

 - Child labour shall not be used

 - Living wages are paid

 - No discrimination is practised

 - No harsh or inhumane treatment is allowed

 - Zero tolerance of conflict products

-Our Buying teams are made aware of our Code of Conduct and its requirements, and we explain it to any new recruits to those teams, as part of their induction process.
+Our buyers and administrators are made aware of our Code of Conduct and its requirements, and we explain it to any new recruits to those teams, as part of their induction process.
 We have a whistleblowing policy in place and our employees are encouraged to inform us if they suspect unacceptable practices, whether within our own business or our suppliers.

 I confirm that this statement has been approved by the board of directors of The Watch Lab Holdings Limited.

 Our buying team are fully aware of their responsibility to only procure products and/or services from suppliers that we would be proud to do business with and that meet or exceed our own standards for workplace practices.
 We personally visit a number of our suppliers on an annual basis and this year, we have begun a programme of random ethical audits via a recognised third party provider.